shmup/lazyjournal/README.md

 ![interface](/img/interface.png)

+## Filter

+Supported 3 filtering modes:

+- **[Default]** - case sensitive exact search.
+- **[Fuzzy]** - imprecise case-insensitive search (searches for all phrases separated by a space anywhere in the string).
+- **[Regex]** - search with regular expression support, case insensitive by default (in case a regular expression syntax error occurs, the input field will be highlighted in red).

 ## Roadmap

 - [X] Sorting logs by modification date and support archived logs from `/var/log` directory.
 - [X] Support fuzzy find and regular expression to filter output.
-- [ ] Backgound color of the found word when filtering.
+- [X] Backgound color of the found word when filtering.
 - [ ] Filter for log lists.
 - [ ] Background checking and updating the log when data changes.
 - [ ] Syntax coloring for logging output.